lidofinance/lido-staking-vault-cli/README.md

-# Liquid Staking Vault CLI
+# Lido Staking Vault CLI

-A command-line interface (CLI) tool for managing liquid staking vaults.
+A command-line interface (CLI) tool for managing lido staking vaults.
 Simplify your staking operations with intuitive commands and streamlined workflows.

 ## Table of Contents